noislabs/whitepaper/src/performance.md

 By processing all drand round on the Nois chain we remove communication overhead and speed up processing of each round.
 At the same time we optimize the chain for drand verification, ensuring this does not lead to performance or storage issues.

-## Summary

-XXX I would remove totally this part, the numbers doesn't look great to be honest, it is not very selling.

-When comitting to a round in 2-32 seconds that needs roughly 10-30 seconds to be processed, you get a delay between commitment to callback of 12-62 seconds.
-Various usecase specific optimization techniques are to be explored.

-This end-to-end randomness distribution speed can improve significantly with the upcoming drand frequency change.